cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 Now that the situations where using an Operator have been made clear, the next part of the paper will focus on where Operator implementations are available and which best meets requirements.

 Finding the right Kubernetes Operator can be a challenge.
-On the one hand, you need to find something that fits with the requirements you have collected.
+On the one hand, you need to find something that fits the requirements you have collected.
 On the other hand, the Operator needs to be regularly updated and actively supported by the vendor.